RVenturelli01/Reharmonized-glove/README.md

 ### 1. Hardware requirements
 - Arduino Nano RP2040 Connect (or compatible board)
 - Flex sensors (one per finger)
+- Resistors (one per flex sensor)
 - Glove (fabric base)
 - Jumper wires & protoboard
-- (Optional) Accelerometer MPU6050 if not using RP2040’s onboard IMU
+- Accelerometer MPU6050 (RP2040’s onboard IMU)
 - LiPo battery + step-up regulator (5V)
+-
 ### 2. Software setup
-- Arduino IDE (with necessary libraries)
+To make the glove work you need both the Arduino code and the Python receiver running on your PC:

+1. **Arduino side**
+   - Upload the sketch `midi_sender.ino` to the Arduino Nano RP2040.
+   - This code reads the **flex sensors** and the **hand orientation** (via IMU/accelerometer).
+   - The processed data is sent as **MIDI messages over Wi-Fi** to your computer.
+   - ⚠️ In the Arduino code you must set:
+     - Your **Wi-Fi SSID** and **password** (same network for Arduino and PC).
+     - The **IP address of your PC**, so Arduino knows where to send the data.

+2. **PC side**
-- Python scripts (for MIDI/OSC communication)
+   - Run the Python script `MIDI_receiver.py`.
-- Any DAW or synthesizer to receive sound
+   - This script listens for the MIDI messages sent by Arduino and works as a **virtual synthesizer**.
+   - The received signals are converted into sounds, which are played through your computer (or a connected DAW / speakers).

 ---